katherinew5896/sep11-freedom-project/blog/entry06.md

 ##### 6/1/25

 ## context
 During this part of the year I have finished my freedom project with my partner and we have finished our mvp and beyond mvp.
-We have also presented our project at the expo.
-Explaing each step of the project from start to finish.
-Our project is composed of kaboom.js and a topic about a cooking game.
+We have also presented our project at the expo with these [slides](https://docs.google.com/presentation/d/1I7DhBuQJP0BuV2XR532SJXRRB0XofwneNnzXnazd_aU/edit?slide=id.p#slide=id.p)Explaing each step of the project from start to finish, but shortened it with an [elevator pitch](https://docs.google.com/document/d/1-lgzP7K8CmKBgsjgY4cMFvLfvLTIZefJRRvoIbQveG4/edit?tab=t.0) Our project is composed of kaboom.js and a topic about a cooking game.
 I learned the main functions of kaboom.js on the [kaboom website](https://kaboomjs.com/), on the playground.
 I spent a lot of time learning how each code runs together to create the final game.
 But also having used prior codes like functions and loops I can expand this game and its functions into a more exciting game with options for players to choose from.

 ## Code of game
 This is what you would see at the menu screen and you would have to pick one.